 6.36.2 Solution details

-The RNAA procedures defined in clause 6.5.3.2 and 6.5.3.3 of TS 33.122 [4] are reused to authorize API invoker on one UE to access resources related to another UE with the following modifications.
+The RNAA procedures defined in clauses 6.5.3.2 and 6.5.3.3 of TS 33.122 [4] are reused to authorize API invoker on one UE to access resources related to another UE with the following modifications.
 CCF should not check if the UE is accessing its own resources when the API invoker is on UE.

 6.36.3 Evaluation

-The RNAA procedures defined in clause 6.5.3.2 and 6.5.3.3 of TS 33.122 [4] are reused to authorize API invoker on one UE to access resources related to another UE.
+The RNAA procedures defined in clauses 6.5.3.2 and 6.5.3.3 of TS 33.122 [4] are reused to authorize API invoker on one UE to access resources related to another UE.

 How this step 'CCF should not check if the UE is accessing its own resources when the API invoker is on UE.' can let CAPIF to do authorization of the API invoker on one UE to access resources related to another UE is not addressed.